 As observed earlier, before the James gang robbed the Clay County Savings Bank in 1866, criminals had broken in at night when no one was on guard and burgled the premises quietly .
 After the Civil War, criminals walked through the front door during business hours, brandished pistols and robbed staff and customers face to face.

-What bank robbers like Jesse James were doing openly with pistols, corporations like Standard Oil, Pittsburgh Steel, and Bell Telephone, were doing behind closed doors using cartel-like “Trusts”, price-fixing and dubious bookkeeping methods.
+What bank robbers like Jesse James were doing openly with pistols, corporations like Standard Oil and Pittsburgh Steel were doing behind closed doors using cartel-like “Trusts”, price-fixing and dubious bookkeeping methods.

 Business became the business of America, in Coolidge’s memorable phrase, because of the Civil War and it wasn’t until Britain experienced the slaughter of modern warfare that it, too, formed multinational corporations with no sense of national loyalty, no sense of duty or compassion and little regard for anything except accumulating profits for its shareholders.